Why Expanding I-77 South with New Toll Lanes Is the Wrong Path for Charlotte

 Rochester, NY – Inner Loop Removal: The city filled a sunken expressway that cut through downtown, restoring the street grid and creating space for new housing, businesses, and public spaces.

-Atlanta – The Stitch (in planning): A proposed three-quarter-mile cap over the Downtown Connector would reconnect neighborhoods and create 14 acres of parks, plazas, and greenspace.
+Atlanta – The Stitch (in planning): A proposed three-quarter-mile cap over the Downtown Connector would reconnect neighborhoods and create 14 acres of parks, plazas, and green spaces.

 Seattle – Freeway Park: One of the earliest freeway caps in the nation, designed to reconnect the city’s urban core divided by I-5.

-These projects share a common thread: when communities demand change, leaders act.
+These projects also share a common thread: when communities demand change, leaders act.

 Reconnecting neighborhoods is an investment in Charlotte’s future

-Covering or burying sections of I-77, restoring crossings, rebuilding walkable street grids, and adding green space would give people safer and more direct access to jobs, education, and opportunity.
+Covering or burying sections of I-77, restoring crossings, rebuilding walkable street grids, and adding green spaces would provide people with safer and more direct access to jobs, education, and opportunities.
 It would create room for new homes and businesses.
 It would stitch communities back together after decades of division.

 This is what a growing, future-ready, people-centered Charlotte looks like.